-Weather Overcast but dry.
-Weather over recent weeks has been unsettled.
-Chimney stacks Brick construction with a pointed finish and metal flashings.
+Chimney Stacks Assumed to be of brick construction with a pointed or rendered finish and metal flashings.
 Visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space The roof is of pitched/hipped design and is overlaid with slates with a metal ridge.
-There are areas of flat roof which appear to be overlaid with felt or a similar material.
-I was able to view the roof structure and gained access via a ceiling hatch from the first floor landing.
-The roof is of timber truss construction with timber sarking boards.
-Glass wool insulation has been laid in between and over ceiling joists.
+Roofing including Roof Space The roof is of pitched/hipped design and is overlaid with slates with a metal ridge.
+The roof structure is of timber truss construction with timber sarking.
+Insulation materials have been laid in between/over ceiling joists.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Delining Calling Cuttons and decomplines are formed in DVO materials Rainwater fittings Gutters and downpipes are formed in PVC materials.
+Rainwater Fittings Gutters and downpipes are formed in PVC materials and cast iron.
 Visually inspected with the aid of binoculars where appropriate.
-Main walls The outer walls are of stone and brick construction with a pointed and painted finish.
+Main Walls Outer walls appear to be of brick construction with a rendered finish.
 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
+Windows, External Doors and Access to the property is via UPVC/timber double glazed doors to the Joinery vestibule and kitchen.
+The subjects are fitted with timber and metal single glazed windows.
+External joinery is formed in timber.
+Internal and external doors were opened and closed where keys were available.